About this listing

 •Blenheim Lodge is environmentally friendly.
 We buy local and use local trades where possible.
 We also recycle and use ecologically sound products and environmentally friendly and efficient central heating and electrical systems where possible.

-•We offer FREE: onsite car park, country club membership, WIFI, and 2 bookable local fishing permits.
+•We offer FREE: onsite car park, WIFI, and 2 bookable local fishing permits.
 There is a nice guest lounge with Lake views.

 •We are always happy to help our guests get the most out of their stay.
 If you would like help with arranging guided walking trips, please do ask.
 We also work with local fishermen and can arrange tuition and guides for anglers coming to stay with us.